AnthonyCampos1234/AnthonyCampos1234/README.md

 ## 👨‍💻 About Me

-- 🔭 Currently working on integrating LLMs into police bodycams
+- 🔭 Currently working on integrating LLMs into police bodycams and bringing bulk sales to all e-commerce sites
 - 🌱 Always exploring new technologies and AI applications
-- 🎯 Goal: Contribute to innovative tech solutions
+- 🎯 Goal: Contribute to innovative AI tech solutions
-- ⚡ Fun fact: I can solve a Rubik's cube in under 2 minutes!

 ## 🛠 Tech Stack